-Hallager serves as curator of birds with responsibility for the conception, goal-setting, planning, leadership and implementation of avian care on a daily basis, including: bird well-being, reproductive programs, conservation programs, exhibition, and interpretive public programs for the Zoo’s bird collection.
-She is currently helping to plan for “Experience Migration,” a major $55 million, first-of-its-kind experience that involves the renovation of the Zoo's historic 1928 Bird House.
-She and her staff will re-dedicate the historic Bird House's exhibits and interpretive programs exclusively to the story of migratory birds, with an emphasis on songbirds, waterfowl and shorebirds of the Americas.
+Hallager serves as curator of birds with responsibility for the conception, goal-setting, planning, leadership and implementation of avian care on a daily basis, including bird well-being, reproductive programs, conservation programs, exhibition, and interpretive public programs for the Zoo’s bird collection.
+She is currently helping to plan for Experience Migration, a major $65 million, first-of-its-kind experience that involves the renovation of the Zoo's historic 1928 Bird House.
+She and her staff will rededicate the historic Bird House's exhibits and interpretive programs exclusively to the story of migratory birds, with an emphasis on songbirds, waterfowl and shorebirds of the Americas.

-A native of Wisconsin, Hallager moved to Washington, D.C. in 1984.
+A native of Wisconsin, Hallager moved to Washington, D.C., in 1984.
 She earned a Bachelor of Science degree in zoology from University of Maryland, College Park.
-Hallager began her career at the Smithsonian's National Zoo in 1984 as a volunteer, and started working at the Zoo as an employee in 1987.
+Hallager began her career at the Smithsonian's National Zoo in 1984 as a volunteer and started working at the Zoo as an employee in 1987.

 - Hutchins, M., Marra, P., Diebold, E., Kreger, M., Hallager, S. and Lynch, C. 2018.
 The evolving role of zoological parks and aquariums in migratory bird conservation.
 Zoo Biology 37(5): 360-368

 - Marrow, J., Hallager, S., Sander, S., Sander, W., Hanselmann, R. and Murray, S. 2018.
 Comparison of Serum Iron, Total Iron Binding Capacity and Percent Saturation in Wild and Captive kori bustards (Ardeotis kori).
 Journal of Zoo and Wildlife Medicine 49 (2), 450-453.